Philadelphia Zoo

 Groups:

-Group Reservations: Tickets must be ordered and paid for at least two weeks in advance.
+Group Reservations: Tickets must be prepaid at least 2 weeks in advance.

 Directions: Located at 34th St. & Girard Ave.